usnistgov/ARIAC/wiki/documentation/agility_challenges.md

 These conditions can make interesting scenarios, such as guaranteeing competitors have to remove parts or have to re-arrange parts in the tray of the previous order.

-**NOTE**: In ARIAC 2021 there is a new way to announce a new order, which is not considered a high-priority order (`priority = 1`).
-The new order can be a kitting order, an assembly order, or both.
-This new order is announced once the competitors deliver an AGV to an assembly station.
-An example of such orders can be found in [sample_multiple_non_high_priority_orders.yaml](../../nist_gear/config/trial_config/sample_multiple_non_high_priority_orders.yaml)

 ## New Task